layershift/enscale-docs/pages/05.access/02.generate-ssh-key/docs.10.md

 !!!
 If you saved the key in a non-default location, or are working with multiple keys, you can add it to your keychain using the ssh-add command, as simply `ssh-add <path-to-private-key>`, e.g.: `ssh-add "/Users/yourusername/Desktop/SSH Keys/id_rsa"`

 The public key is the one you will need to upload to the Enscale dashboard, in order to authenticate your SSH connections.
-Take a look at the [Access your environment via SSH](/../environments/access/access-via-ssh#add-your-ssh-key) article for more information about how to use your newly generated keys.
+Take a look at the [Add your SSH key](/access/add-ssh-key) article for more information about how to use your newly generated keys.

 !!
 The private key should be kept PRIVATE so please don’t share this with anyone!